-- Also, Duke Warbawn is pressures George to marry Madeleine to have a "proper heir" since full-English Sarah is a girl as well as sickly and half-English Lynn is the kid of "an unknown Easter woman".
+- Also, Duke Warbawn is pressures George to marry Madeleine to have a "proper heir" since full-English Sarah is a girl as well as sickly and half-English Lynn is the kid of "an unknown Eastern woman".
 Sexism and racism, yay!

 - Hey, You!: Edward calls Lynn a "shrimp" more often than not, since she's so small.

 - Get Out: During her first day at Marble Mansion, Lynn wanders into Sarah's room and gets this as a response.

 - Gold Digger: George is pressured into becoming this via marrying the very rich minor noble Madeleine.

 - Greeneyed Monster: Sarah rejects Lynn at first because she fears that, since Lynn is much more of a Genki Girl while she's a Shrinking Violet and an Ill Girl, she'll win over everyone's affections and Sarah herself will be all alone.
 She gets over it rather soon, however.

 - Jerk Ass: Thomas and Mary, and Thomas moreso.

 - Ill Girl: Sarah is very delicate and often has to spend her days in bed.